Black witches - True Blood

 Though there are dozens of interpretations, these two take the top spots.
 Written and originally recorded by Jalacy “Screamin Jay” Hawkins in 1955, the song sounded so sinister to white audiences that it was banned from radio.
 Hawkins would inspire shock rock musicians for generations with many adopting his flair for theatrics and screaming and howling.

-In her more sophisticated rendition, Nina Simone sings and scats in her distinctive contralto as piano keys tremble, “I put a spell on you because you’re mine”.
-Her version, released in 1965, served as a single and lead track on the spellbinding album of the same name as is considered one of her signature records.
+In her more sophisticated rendition, Nina Simone sings and scats in her distinctive contralto as piano keys tremble, “I put a spell on you because you’re mine.”
+Her version, released in 1965, served as a single and lead track on the spellbinding album of the same name.
+It’s considered one of her signature records.

 Honorable Mentions

-• Fairy Godmother, portrayed by Whitney Houston in Oscar and Hammerstein’s Cinderella (1995) — Technically, she’s a fairy; but we’re listing her because she’s a witchy fairy and “There Is Music in You” should be required listening.
+Technically, she’s a fairy; but we’re listing her because she’s a witchy fairy.
+Also, “There Is Music in You” should be required listening.
+You can watch Rodgers & Hammerstein’s Cinderella (1997) on Disney+.

-• Raven Baxter, That’s So Raven — Though Raven is not a witch in the strictest sense, she is most definitely witchy through her clairvoyant ability.
+Though Raven isn’t a witch in the strictest sense, she’s most definitely witchy through her clairvoyant ability.
 Raven is unique in more ways than one as she’s the show’s lead and not a supporting character, like most others on this list.
-You can relive (or watch for the very first time) the series on Disney+.
+You can watch That’s So Raven on Disney+.

 Header: Nelsan Ellis in True Blood (HBO)